complete-ts/complete/packages/complete-lint/README.md

 [Prettier](https://prettier.io/) is an auto-formatter for JavaScript/TypeScript.
 First released in 2017, it has become widespread and is probably considered to be the industry standard in 2023.
 Prettier works by completely rebuilding your code from scratch using the [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree), which allows it to make better transformations than other tools.

-In `isaacscript-lint`, we choose we choose the Prettier style for code formatting, since it is the most popular TypeScript style.
+In `complete-lint`, we choose we choose the Prettier style for code formatting, since it is the most popular TypeScript style.
 Any ESLint rules that conflict with Prettier are turned off with [`eslint-config-prettier`](https://github.com/prettier/eslint-config-prettier).

-Prettier handles almost everything, but the `isaacscript-lint` linting config also has a few formatting-related rules turned on, like [`isaacscript/format-jsdoc-comments`](https://github.com/IsaacScript/isaacscript/blob/main/packages/eslint-plugin-isaacscript/docs/rules/format-jsdoc-comments.md) (since Prettier does not format comments).
+Prettier handles almost everything, but the `complete-lint` linting config also has a few formatting-related rules turned on, like [`complete/format-jsdoc-comments`](TODO) (since Prettier does not format comments).

 ### ESLint

 ESLint is the best tool to lint JavaScript and TypeScript, as it has a massive ecosystem of rules and plugins that can help find errors in your codebase.

-With `isaacscript-lint`, the philosophy is that we want to enable as many lint rules as possible, so that we can catch as many bugs as possible.
+With `complete-lint`, the philosophy is that we want to enable as many lint rules as possible, so that we can catch as many bugs as possible.
 It takes a lot of work to figure out which rules to turn on and which to not bother with, but we've done it for you.
-This is documented in more detail on [the docs for `eslint-config-isaacscript`](https://isaacscript.github.io/eslint-config-isaacscript).
+This is documented in more detail on [the docs for `eslint-config-complete`](TODO).

 ### Using Prettier & ESLint Together

 In order to avoid running two different tools, we could use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) to run Prettier as an ESLint rule.
 However, doing this [is not recommended by Prettier](https://prettier.io/docs/en/integrating-with-linters.html).
-Thus, in order to use `isaacscript-lint`, you should be running both Prettier and ESLint on save.
+Thus, in order to use `complete-lint`, you should be running both Prettier and ESLint on save.
 (More info on that is below.)